tastudios4/bean-machine-volleyball-2026/README.md

 ### 6. The 01-07 paradox

 The single cleanest illustration of why this league scores every set independently.
-On January 7th we *lost* the match to Raw Butt Sets, one set to two — 24-26, 26-15, 2-6 — yet **outscored them 52-47 across the night**.
+On January 7th we lost the match to Raw Butt Sets, one set to two [24-26, 26-15, 2-6], yet **outscored them 52-47 across the night**.
 One blowout set win between two narrow losses.
 Match results and seeding genuinely diverge here.